zakariaskalli/BizDataLayerGenProject/README.md

 - **Auto Execute SP**
   Toggle the Auto Execute switch to instantly run generated CREATE or ALTER stored procedures in the database.

+- **Lazy Load Support for Related Entities (Lazy Load Design Pattern)**
+  The generated classes now initialize foreign key references (e.g., Reservations, Guests, Users) using **Lazy<T>**, so related data is loaded **only when accessed**.
+This improves performance and reduces unnecessary database calls.

 - **User-Friendly UI**
   Simple and clean interface for:
   - Connecting to SQL Server by entering credentials